ejoliet/dnd-firefly/README.md

 `dnd_firefly` is a command-line tool that allows you to programmatically upload local files to the [Firefly Viewer](https://irsa.ipac.caltech.edu/irsaviewer/) (IRSA Viewer tool) by simulating a drag-and-drop action.
 This tool is particularly useful for automating data uploads and integrating with scripts or workflows that interact with the Firefly Viewer.

+### Firefly

+Firefly is an open-source web-based UI library for astronomical data archive access and visualization developed at [Caltech](https://caltech.edu).
+The development was started in the context of archive-specific applications at the [NASA/IPAC Infrared Science Archive (IRSA)](https://irsa.ipac.caltech.edu), and was then generalized to serve data from many different archives at IRSA (and beyond).
+It was open sourced in 2015, hosted at GitHub.

+See details in the GitHub [repository](https://github.com/Caltech-IPAC/firefly?tab=readme-ov-file#intro) and how to install [locally](https://github.com/Caltech-IPAC/firefly/blob/dev/docs/firefly-docker.md).

+### Compatibility

+`dnd_firefly` tool makes use of [IRSA Viewer](https://irsa.ipac.caltech.edu/irsaviewer/) and is compatible since release 2023.3 (Drag-ndrop introduced - [FIREFLY-1310](https://github.com/Caltech-IPAC/firefly/pull/1426).

 ## Features

 - **Automate File Uploads:** Upload files to the Firefly Viewer without manual intervention.